MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

 ## Control access to USB devices

+You can control access to USB devices by using device installation restrictions, removable media device control, or Endpoint DLP.

 ### Device installation restrictions

 The device installation restrictions available in Windows allow or deny the installation of drivers based on the device ID, device instance ID or set-up class.
 This can block *any* device in the device manager including all removable devices.
 When device installation restrictions are applied, the device is blocked in the device manager, as shown in the following screenshot: